Amsterdam / Ijmuiden Cruise Port Guide: Hotels, Transport & Tips

 Museums

 History buffs like me love Amsterdam because of its vibrant arts and museum scene.
 Two of Amsterdam’s most famous museums are the Van Gogh Museum and the Rijksmuseum, although both are huge and difficult to fully experience within just a short time.
-The benefit, however, is that these two popular attractions are located right by each other, so tourists can visit one and simply walk right over to the other.
+The benefit is that these two popular attractions are located right by each other, so tourists can visit one and simply walk right over to the other.

 Another nearby museum is the MOCO Museum.
 While it’s not as commonly known, I preferred it since it’s much smaller and easier to experience within a compressed time, and I found it much more interesting than the Van Gogh Museum.

 The Anne Frank House is another one of Amsterdam’s most famous sites, and it was a highlight for me on a prior visit to the city.
 Note, however, that due to its popularity, this one requires some diligence and advance planning.
 This isn’t a museum where you can just roll up same-day, buy tickets, and walk right in.
-You’ll need to purchase advance tickets, sometimes even weeks or months in advance of your visit, depending upon the season.
+You’ll need to purchase advance tickets, sometimes even weeks or months in advance depending upon the season.

 The Heineken Experience